 - Faculty member who conducts clinical research as a leader of clinical trials, or serves as committee chair on National Cancer Institute-sponsored clinical research committees.

-- A newly recruited faculty member in cancer research field applying for independent funding within three years of recruitment.
+- A newly recruited faculty member in a cancer research field applying for independent funding within three years of recruitment.

 - A faculty member who holds a Cancer Center leadership position (research programs, committees or shared resources).